Andy Lee (American football)

-Andrew Paul Lee (born August 11, 1982) is an American football punter for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Pittsburgh, and was drafted by the San Francisco 49ers in the sixth round of the 2004 NFL Draft.

-Lee has also been a member of the Cleveland Browns and Carolina Panthers.

-Lee was selected to the Pro Bowl following the 2007, 2009, and 2011 seasons.
+Andrew Paul Lee (born August 11, 1982) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers, and was selected by the San Francisco 49ers in the sixth round of the 2004 NFL draft.
+Lee also played for the Cleveland Browns, Carolina Panthers, and Arizona Cardinals.
+He was selected to the Pro Bowl following the 2007, 2009, and 2011 seasons.

 Early life

 Lee was born in Westminster, South Carolina.
 He graduated from West-Oak High School in Westminster.
-At West-Oak High School, Lee was a 3-sport star athlete, lettering in football, baseball, and basketball.
+At West-Oak High School, Lee was a three-sport star athlete, lettering in football, baseball, and basketball.
 In football, he punted and played tight end and wide receiver as a senior.
 His punting average as a senior was 42.8 yards, earning him a 33rd ranking in South Carolina by SuperPrep.
-He was selected twice to All-Conference honors in basketball and helped lead the baseball team to a district championship and the state playoffs.
-As a pitcher, he went 5-0 as a junior and 8-2 as a senior, with a selection to the North-South Baseball All-Star Game and a Golden and Silver Arm Award.
+Lee was selected twice to All-Conference honors in basketball and helped lead the baseball team to a district championship and the state playoffs.
+As a pitcher, he went 5–0 as a junior and 8–2 as a senior, with a selection to the North-South Baseball All-Star Game and a Golden and Silver Arm Award.